-NOTE: You may want to make an entry for Broker_1_1.chm in Delphi's Tools Menu, to make it easily accessible from within Delphi.
-To do this, use Delphi's Tools | Configure Tools option and create a new menu entry.
+NOTE: You can make an entry for Broker_1_1.chm in Delphi's Tools Menu to make it easily accessible from within Delphi.
+To do this, use Delphi's Tools | Configure Tools option and create a new menu entry (see Figure 1).